-Supporting organizations like World Wildlife Fund (WWF) and the Sea Turtle Conservancy (STC) is one of the best ways to protect sea turtles.
+Supporting organizations like World Wildlife Fund (WWF) and the Sea Turtle Conservancy (STC) is one of the best ways to protect sea turtles from further endangerment and extinction.
 These organizations study sea turtles and the effects of the turtle trade.
 They also work with local communities to raise awareness and run programs that protect sea turtles.

-Pollution is another issue for those working to save sea turtles.
+Pollution is another issue for those working to address all of the reasons why sea turtles are endangered.
 Plastic debris washes out to sea and it results in the death of turtles and other marine animals.
 Turtles often mistake the plastic debris for food and then swallow it and choke.
 They can also get tangled in discarded fishing gear and die as a result.

 If you want to help protect sea turtles, you should reduce the amount of single-use plastic you use.
 Many single-use plastics have eco-friendly alternatives.
 You could also learn about plastics and the available alternatives to educate and encourage others to make the change as well.

 Relying on both sea and land habitats, the effects of climate change are expected to have a devastating impact on endangered sea turtle populations.
 Notably, rising sea levels and increased beach erosion will further reduce the vital nesting grounds sea turtles rely on.